suzuki-shunsuke/go-gencfg/docs/CONFIGURATION.md

 the target file path is added to each command.

-## global
+## default

-`global` defines the global configuration.
+`default` defines the parameter's default configuration.
-If each param's configuration overwrites the global configuration.
+If each param's configuration overwrites the default configuration.
-The `global` configuration is optional.
+The `default` configuration is optional.

-* global.env.bind
+* default.env.bind
-* global.env.prefix
+* default.env.prefix
-* global.flag.bind
+* default.flag.bind

 ## params[].name